Who's Responsible for Your Life?

 You are totally responsible for your life.
-This is the foundational principle you must embrace if you plan for happiness and success in life and work.
+This is the foundational principle you must embrace if you plan for happiness and success in your life and work.
 For many people, everything is someone else’s fault.
 Every problem can be explained away with reasons why they can’t affect the situation or the outcome, especially at work where it is easy to find excuses because people are so closely intertwined—and every project has a chain of internal customers who are dependant on others in the chain.

 Making excuses instead of taking one hundred percent responsibility for your actions, your thoughts, and your goals are the hallmark of people who fail to succeed both in their professional lives and personal lives.

 Part of the power of taking responsibility for your actions is that you silence the negative, unhelpful voice in your head.
 When you spend your thinking time on success and goal accomplishment, instead of on making excuses, you free up the emotional space formerly inhabited by negativity.